DharitG/krishna/docs/legal/privacy-policy.md

 - Major changes are summarized for clarity

 ## 9. Contact Us

+### 9.3 Consent

+By using the Service, you consent to the collection, use, and disclosure of your information as described in this Privacy Policy.
+If you do not agree with the terms of this Privacy Policy, please do not use the Service.

 ### 9.1 General Inquiries
 For questions about this Privacy Policy or our practices: